-Strategies to Encourage Communication among Students, Parents/Guardians, Teachers, and Administrators

-Families are essential partners in schools' efforts to prevent substance use.
-Parental input, particularly from parents of students with substance related-problems, helps identify and prioritize the needs of the school community.
-Boston Prep recognizes and emphasizes the importance of school-community-home collaborations in weaving together the resources for comprehensive, multifaceted approaches to preventing substance use and abuse.
+Strategies to Encourage Communication among Students, Parents/Guardians, Teachers, and Administrators emphasizes the importance of school-community-home collaborations in weaving together the resources for comprehensive, multifaceted approaches to preventing substance use and abuse.
 Providing parents/guardians with information regarding the district's and school's substance use prevention and abuse education policies is critical, as they play a key role in their success.